RonTheAnalyst/Cyclistic-Bike-Share-Analysis/README.md

 ## 👤 About the Author

-I'm **Rohan Jha**, an aspiring data analyst with a background in Physics and strong focus on user behavior, pattern recognition, and decision science.
+I'm **Rohan Jha**, an aspiring data analyst with a background in Physics and a strong focus on user behavior, pattern recognition, and decision science.
 This project is a reflection of both my analytical thinking and narrative-driven insight development.

 > *“This report isn't just about bike rides.
 It's about behavioral data, design thinking, and reshaping how urban mobility is understood.”*